mbbu/Bioinformatics-Unit-Training/Annual_training_schedule.md

 ## APRIL - One Week
 ### R for reproducible research and statistical analysis
-This can be a one-week training that targets data analysis using R studio, where we will also emphasise on project management.
+This can be a one-week training that targets data analysis using R studio, where we will also emphasise on project management.We'll host this in collaboration with statistics.

+## MAY?
+### One-Week Intermediate Bioinformatics Training?

 ## JUNE - JULY
 ### EANBiT Residential Training Course (6 weeks)